• Skip to primary navigation

 To use public transportation easily, you can purchase a T-Money card, a rechargeable travel card accepted on buses, subways, and even taxis.

-- Subways: There are multiple lines connecting various parts of Seoul and surrounding areas.
+• Subways: There are multiple lines connecting all the neighborhoods in Seoul and surrounding areas.

 Driving and Car Rentals